sachajw/aiops-k8s-mcp-server/README.md

 ### Starting the Server

-The server can run in two modes, configurable via command-line flags or environment variables.
+The server can run in three modes, configurable via command-line flags or environment variables.

 #### Stdio Mode (for CLI integrations)
 This mode uses standard input/output for communication.